jakelishman/qiskit/docs/contributing_to_qiskit.rst

 ===================================

-To get started contributing to the python-based Qiskit repos you will need to set up a python Virtual Development Environment and install the appropritate package **from source**.
+To get started contributing to the python-based Qiskit repos you will need to set up a python Virtual Development Environment and install the appropriate package **from source**.

 For a quick guide on how to do this for qiskit-terra take a look at the `How to Install Qiskit - Contributors <https://www.youtube.com/watch?v=Pix2MFCtiOo>`__ youtube video